August 3

 With all this emphasis on low-end temperature control, it's probably important to talk about it in a little bit more detail.

-First of all, when and why would you want to use temperature control?
-The best example is when you want to hold something to a simmer.
-If you simply set the power level to a low setting, the PIC will continue to get hotter, just at a slower rate than if it were at a higher setting.
-So if you want to keep a pot at a low simmer--just under the boiling point, for example--setting the unit between 140-200F will do a better job than if you set it to a low wattage.
+First of all, when and why do you need good temperature control?
+The best example is when you want to hold something at a simmer.
+If you set the power level to a low setting, the cooker will continue to get hotter, just at a slower rate than if it were at a higher setting.
+So if you want to keep a pot at a low simmer, setting the unit between 140-200F will do a better job than if you set it to a low wattage.

-One of the problems with using the Temperature settings on PICs is that the temperature sensor is buried beneath the glass surface of the unit.
+One of the problems with using the Temperature settings is that the temperature sensor is buried beneath the glass surface of the unit.
 Add to this the fact that the pan, not the burner, gets hot, and you see that the sensor has to read through a few layers.
-By the time the setpoint temp gets down to the sensor, the burner has already gotten too hot.
+By the time the set point temp gets down to the sensor, the burner has already gotten too hot.

-On cheap PICs, this adds greatly to the overshoot/undershoot problem: the sensor reads the temperature and turns the pulsing off.
+On cheap PICs, this adds to the overshoot/undershoot problem: the sensor reads the temperature and turns the pulsing off.
 Then, by the time the sensor figures out it's cooled down way too much, it turns the pulsing back on.
-(Remember: full blast/off is often the only control option on inexpensive PICs.)
-The result is a very uneven heating cycle that produces a full boil, then no boil in turn rather than true simmering.
+The result is an uneven heating cycle that produces a full boil, then no boil in turn rather than true simmering.

 The best way to achieve a constant temperature setting is to start the Mirage Pro on the Power setting and switch to Temperature Mode after it's warmed up.
 This will ensure minimal overshooting/undershooting of the desired temperature.
 This is so because in Power Mode, it's not as reliant on temperature feedback to reach equilibrium.